MicrosoftDocs/Viva/Viva/insights/Setup/partitions-in-wpa.md

 ## Partitions give access to data

-A partition defines what data you work with in Viva Insights.
-If you have one of the analyst roles (analyst or analyst limited), you work with data in [Explore the stats](../use/explore-intro.md) and [Query designer](../tutorials/query-designer.md) in Viva Insights.
+A partition defines what data you work with in Workplace Analytics.
+If you have one of the analyst roles (analyst or analyst limited), you work with data in [Explore the stats](../use/explore-intro.md) and [Query designer](../tutorials/query-designer.md) in Workplace Analytics.
 You are also assigned one or more partitions, and your partition determines whose data you work with on those pages.

 If you have the program manager role, you have complete access to **Plans** with no limitations.

 For example, if you are an analyst with the job of finding workplace trends in the sales organization, you must be assigned a partition that encompasses the data of salespeople.
 You can then view data about salespeople in **Explore the stats** and create queries about salespeople in **Query designer**.

 >[!Note]
->Analysts (and limited analysts) are not the only Viva Insights users who use partitions.
+>Analysts (and limited analysts) are not the only Workplace Analytics users who use partitions.
 Program managers who work in [Plans](../tutorials/solutionsv2-intro.md) must also be granted explicit access to a partition, after which they can create and view solution [plans](../tutorials/solutionsv2-task.md#create-a-plan) only in that partition.

 ## The Global partition

 One particular partition encompasses everyone’s data: the "Global" partition.
-If an analyst has this partition, they can work with all employee data that’s been uploaded to Viva Insights.
+If an analyst has this partition, they can work with all employee data that’s been uploaded to Workplace Analytics.
 The Global partition is created by the system.
 While it exists by default, no analysts are given access to it by default.
 Analysts must be granted access&mdash;to this or to any partition&mdash;expressly, by an admin.
 See [To create a partition](#to-create-a-partition) for more information about assigning analysts to a partition.

 >[!Note]
 >For existing users, as part of one-time migration in 2019, all existing analysts and their existing Query designer and settings are being moved to the Global partition.